Coprosma parviflora

 Coprosma parviflora, also called leafy coprosma, is a shrub that is native to New Zealand.
 C. parviflora naturally occurs on the Three Kings Islands and in the northern North Island.

+Description

+It is a small, bushy shrub characterized by flattened, wide-angled branches and twigs that are fuzzy toward the tips.
+Oval-shaped leaves measuring 7–12 mm long, with tiny hairs underneath.
+The plants fruit are white-pink or dark-violet.